 Types of Illegal Terminations in New Hampshire

 Two types of illegal terminations of employment exist, those that are against state law and those that are against federal law.
 Of the two types of unlawful termination of employment, federal employment laws are universal to all states.
-Both types of illegal dismissal from employment are viable to take to court as a lawsuit against the former employer.
+Both types of illegal dismissal from employment are viable to take to the court as a lawsuit against the former employer.

 One of the types of illegal firing by federal law pertains to discrimination.
 It is against federal law to fire an employee based on his or her race, sex, age, nationality, military status, religion or disability.
 When it comes to the types of illegal terminations in New Hampshire, employers do not have the right to terminate an employee after making a contract promising job stability or for following public policy.
 All types of unlawful terminations, whether based on federal or state laws, are legal grounds for a complaint against an employer.